amrnet/User-Guide_/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 *Klebsiella pneumoniae* data are sourced from `Pathogenwatch <https://doi.org/10.1093/cid/ciab784>`_, which calls AMR (using `Kleborate <https://github.com/klebgenomics/Kleborate>`_) and genotypes (`MLST <https://doi.org/10.1128/jcm.43.8.4178-4182.2005>`_) from genomes assembled from public data.
 Last update: XX.

-**⚠️ Warning**: The *Klebsiella pneumoniae* data used in AMRnet are not yet curated for purpose-of-sampling, and therefore reflect the biases of global sequencing efforts which have been largely directed at sequencing ESBL and carbapenemase-producing strains or hypervirulent strains.
+.. warning:: The *Klebsiella pneumoniae* data used in AMRnet are not yet curated for purpose-of-sampling, and therefore reflect the biases of global sequencing efforts which have been largely directed at sequencing ESBL and carbapenemase-producing strains or hypervirulent strains.
 Data curation efforts are ongoing however until then, please be careful when interpreting the data in the dashboard.

 **Variable definitions**